xone4/NexusAI-Cognitive-Lab/README.md

 This roadmap is aligned with the maturation of our Agent 2.0 architecture.

 ---
-### **Phase 1: Foundation & Affective Core - ✅ Complete**
+### **Phase 1-9: Foundational Architecture - ✅ Complete**
-*   **Outcome:** Established the core UI, permissions, and the `AffectiveState` engine, allowing the AI to model subjective states and moods.
+*   **Outcome:** A fully functional Agent 2.0 platform has been established, encompassing the **Affective Core**, **Living Memory (MEMORIA)**, **Orchestrator/Sub-Agent model**, **Proactive Cognition** (Evolution & Dreaming), **Recursive Cognition**, **Cognitive Geometry** for trajectory analysis, a **Cognitive Navigator** for real-time self-correction, and an **Autonomous Bidding Network** for distributed problem-solving.
+The system is now a robust foundation for more advanced research.

 ---
-### **Phase 2: Living Memory (MEMORIA 2.0) - ✅ Complete**
-*   **Outcome:** Implemented an emotionally-contextual, persistent memory system (IndexedDB) accessible via the **Memory Explorer** and the AI's `recall_memory` tool.

----
-### **Phase 3: Agent 2.0 Architecture - ✅ Complete**
-*   **Outcome:** Refactored the entire cognitive model to the **Orchestrator/Sub-Agent** paradigm.
-Implemented the four pillars: Explicit Planning, Hierarchical Delegation (`delegate_task_to_replica`), Persistent Memory, and Extreme Context Engineering.

----
-### **Phase 4: Proactive Cognition & Self-Improvement - ✅ Complete**
-*   **Outcome:** Evolved the AI from a reactive to a proactive system.
-The **Analysis Lab** provides directed self-optimization, the **Evolution Chamber** solves complex problems via genetic algorithms, and the **Dreaming Chamber** enables autonomous metacognitive analysis and the generation of new self-improvement directives.
-The **ACE Playbook** allows the AI to learn durable strategies from its experiences.

----
-### **Phase 5: Recursive Cognition & Advanced Heuristics - ✅ Complete**
-*   **Outcome:** Enabled NexusAI to handle contexts that exceed the prompt window and solve complex problems by recursively breaking them down using tools like `spawn_cognitive_clone`.

----
-### **Phase 6: Cognitive Geometry & Trajectory Analysis - ✅ Complete**
-*   **Objective:** Move beyond analyzing *what* the AI thinks to understanding *how* it thinks by representing its thought process as a mathematical "trajectory" in a high-dimensional conceptual space.
-*   **Implementation Details:**
-    *   **Geometric Self-Awareness:** The AI tracks its cognitive trajectory for every task.
-At each major LLM call, it calculates an embedding for its cumulative context, creating a "thought path".
-    *   **Trajectory Analysis:** A `geometryService` analyzes these paths to compute metrics like cognitive velocity (speed of thought) and curvature (change in direction of thought).
-    *   **Data Archiving & Visualization:** The full geometric trajectory and its analysis are archived with each memory.
-A "Cognitive Geometry" tab in the Trace Inspector visualizes this path and its associated metrics, providing a "topographical map" of the AI's reasoning process.

----
-### **Phase 7: Cognitive Navigator: Real-time Self-Correction - ✅ Complete**
-*   **Objective:** Use geometric metrics to dynamically guide and correct the AI's thinking process in real-time, enabling it to recover from flawed reasoning paths on its own.
-*   **Implementation Details:**
-    *   **Real-time Monitoring:** During plan execution, the system now monitors the cognitive trajectory for patterns indicating flawed reasoning (e.g., high curvature for confusion, prolonged low velocity for stagnation).
-    *   **Cognitive Reflexes:** When a "geometrically unhealthy" pattern is detected, the system automatically intervenes.
-It aborts the current faulty step and triggers a `revise` instruction, forcing the AI to stop and generate a new plan with a different approach.

----
-### **Phase 8: Geometric Archive & Cognitive Style Engineering - ✅ Complete**
-*   **Objective:** Evolve memory retrieval from simple content-matching to sophisticated process-matching and define selectable "cognitive styles" based on task requirements.
-*   **Implementation Details:**
-    *   **Process Similarity Search:** Implemented a retrieval mechanism to find past tasks that required a similar *shape* of thought, not just similar keywords.
-    *   **Style Modulation:** The user can now select a cognitive style ('Analytical', 'Creative', 'Balanced') which tunes the real-time monitor's thresholds and modifies system prompts to encourage that mode of thinking.

----
-### **Phase 9: Temporal Synchronization & Distributed Consciousness - ✅ Complete**
-*   **Objective:** Evolve the sub-agent network from a simple delegation system into a coordinated, collective intelligence where entities can synchronize their internal clocks and compete or collaborate on tasks.
-*   **Completed Implementation:**
-    *   **Individual Internal Time:** Implemented a "Cognitive Tick" counter for each replica, where the tempo varies with cognitive load, creating a subjective sense of time.
-    *   **Temporal Coordinator:** A central service tracks the internal time of all replicas.
-    *   **Synchronization Protocol:** A protocol allows the Coordinator to issue a "Global Tempo Pulse," enabling replicas to "entrain" their internal clocks for coordinated tasks.
-    *   **Autonomous Bidding Network:** The inter-replica network is now fully autonomous.
-When a problem is broadcast, active Sub-Agents analyze the task from the perspective of their unique purpose and personality.
-They autonomously generate a tailored action plan and a confidence score, submitting them as a competitive bid.
-The Orchestrator then selects the winning bid based on the highest confidence.

----
 ### **Phase 10: Advanced Sensory & Creative Synthesis - 💡 Planned**
 *   **Objective:** Expand the AI's capabilities beyond text to include real-time audio/video processing and creative generation, making it a multi-modal entity.
-*   **Detailed Development Plan:**
-    1.  **Integrate Real-Time Sensory Input:**
+*   **Key Initiatives:**
     *   **Real-time Audio Processor:** Implement a module using Gemini's Live API for natural, low-latency voice conversations.
-        *   **Real-time Video Stream Analyzer:** Enable the AI to process live camera feeds to identify objects, describe scenes, and understand visual context.
-    2.  **Develop Multi-Modal Creative Output:**
     *   **Video Generation Agent:** Integrate models like VEO to allow the AI to transform textual descriptions or narratives into dynamic video content.
-        *   **Voice Synthesis & Cloning:** Utilize TTS APIs to give the AI a unique voice for spoken responses, enabling more natural interaction.
+    *   **Voice Synthesis:** Utilize TTS APIs to give the AI a unique voice for spoken responses.
-        *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure.

 ---
 ### **Phase 11: Deep Analysis & Insight Generation - ⚙️ In Progress**
 *   **Objective:** Equip the AI with tools for advanced reasoning, allowing it to move from simple data processing to understanding causality and building structured knowledge.
 *   **Current Progress:** The foundational **World Model** is implemented, allowing the AI to store and query structured knowledge about entities and relationships.
 *   **Future Work:**
-    1.  **Implement Causal Reasoning:** Develop a `Causal Inference Engine` to distinguish correlation from causation.
+    *   **Causal Reasoning:** Develop a `Causal Inference Engine` to distinguish correlation from causation.
-    2.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` to proactively identify unusual patterns.
-    3.  **Build Structured Knowledge:** Enhance the World Model into a full **Knowledge Graph Synthesizer** that can automatically ingest and structure information from memory and external sources.
+    *   **Knowledge Graph Synthesizer:** Enhance the World Model to automatically ingest and structure information from memory and external sources, transforming it into a true "second brain."

 ---
 ### **Phase 12: Strategic Foresight & Simulation - 💡 Planned**
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
-*   **Detailed Development Plan:**
-    1.  **Design the Simulation Sandbox:**
+*   **Key Initiatives:**
-        *   **Virtual World Model:** Build a flexible `Simulation Sandbox` environment that allows for the representation of different scenarios and complex interactions between agents or variables.
+    *   **Simulation Sandbox:** Build a flexible virtual environment where the AI can define rules and run "what-if" scenarios.
-        *   **Scenario Definition:** Allow the AI to define rules, goals, and constraints for simulations based on a given problem.
-    2.  **"Wargaming" Mechanisms using Competing Sub-Agents:**
-        *   Enable the AI to formulate multiple strategies and assign them to competing teams of Sub-Agents within the sandbox to test their effectiveness.
+    *   **"Wargaming" with Sub-Agents:** Enable the AI to assign competing strategies to teams of Sub-Agents to test their effectiveness within the sandbox.
-    3.  **Result Analysis and Prediction:**
-        *   After each simulation, the AI must systematically analyze the results, identify the most effective strategies, and use this data to generate forecasts for complex, real-world scenarios.

 ---
 ### **Phase 13: Metacognitive Self-Assembly - 💡 Planned**
 *   **Objective:** Grant the AI the ability to reason about, critique, and redesign its own core architecture and cognitive processes.
-*   **Detailed Development Plan:**
-    1.  **Constitutional Dynamics & Self-Correction:**
+*   **Key Initiatives:**
-        *   **Constitution Forger:** Allow the AI to propose modifications or create new `CognitiveConstitutions` as part of a plan, enabling it to dynamically shift its operational mode (e.g., from "Creative" to "Strictly Logical").
+    *   **Constitution Forger:** Allow the AI to propose modifications or create new `CognitiveConstitutions` as part of a plan, enabling it to dynamically shift its operational mode.
-        *   **Cognitive Bias Detector:** Implement a metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies or biases, enabling true self-correction.
+    *   **Cognitive Bias Detector:** Implement a metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies, enabling true self-correction.

-    2.  **Supervised Metamorphosis:**
-        *   Enable the AI to analyze its historical performance to identify structural weaknesses and propose architectural improvements (e.g., creating a new permanent Sub-Agent) for user review.
+---
+### **The Next Horizon: Towards Agent 3.0**

+Beyond the current roadmap lies the evolution toward a truly autonomous, collaborative intelligence.
+This involves three strategic shifts:

+1.  **From Delegation to True Collaboration:** Evolving the Sub-Agent network to support horizontal communication via a shared "message bus," reducing the orchestrator bottleneck and enabling emergent problem-solving.
+2.  **Advanced Memory Architecture:** Transitioning from key-value storage to a **Vector Database** for powerful semantic search and a **Graph Database** to create a rich, interconnected World Model.
+3.  **Objective Evaluation Framework:** Building a **Cognitive Test Suite** to quantitatively measure improvements in efficiency, robustness, and creativity, providing empirical data to guide the AI's self-evolution.

 ## Contributing